-- A. Provide and install a complete Intrusion Detection System, hereinafter referred to as IDS, as specified in this section.
-The system in this project shall be an extension of the existing building system and shall have full native compatibility with the existing system. - B. This Section includes the following: - 1.
+- A. Provide and install an addition to the Intrusion Detection System, hereinafter referred to as IDS, as specified in this section. - B. This Section includes the following: - 1.
 Intrusion detection with multiplexed, modular, microprocessor-based controls, intrusion sensors and detection devices, and communication links to perform monitoring, alarm, and control functions. - 2.
 Responsibility for integrating electronic and electrical systems and equipment is specified in the following Sections, with Work specified in this Section: - a.
-Division 08 Section "DOOR HARDWARE". - b.
-Division 28 Section "PHYSICAL ACCESS CONTROL". - c.
-Division 28 Section "FIRE DETECTION AND ALARM". - d.
+Division 28 Section "PHYSICAL ACCESS CONTROL". - b.
 Division 28 Section "VIDEO SURVEILLANCE". - C. Related Sections include the following: - 1.
 Division 28 Section "VIDEO SURVEILLANCE" for closed-circuit television cameras that are used as devices for video motion detection. - 2.
 Division 28 Section "CONDUCTORS AND CABLES FOR ELECTRONIC SAFETY AND SECURITY" for cabling between central-station control units and field-mounted devices and controllers.